Shipping costs in metropolitan France

 Frédéric L.

-Fred has been growing 12 to 20 varieties for Kokopelli since 2021, in the heart of the Lot-et-Garonne region.
+Fred has been cultivating for Kokopelli since 2021, growing 12 to 10 varieties in the heart of the Lot-et-Garonne region.

 Grégory G.